Wind River Canyon: Description

-U.S. 20/Wyo 789 travel through the canyon, at times level with the canyon floor.
+Work on U.S. 20/Wyo 789 through Wind River canyon began in 1922 and was finished in 1924, replacing the Bird's Eye Pass Route over the Owl Creek Mountains.
+U.S. 20/Wyo 789 travels through the canyon, at times level with the canyon floor.
 The scenic route offers views of the canyon and landmark natural structures like the Chimney Rock.
 The canyon is at times as much as 2500 ft feet deep.
 The change in elevation between the Bighorn Basin and the Wind River Basin is about 300 ft.

 The southern mouth of the canyon is near the Boysen Dam in Boysen State Park several miles north of, and about half a mile east of, the state park's borders with the Wind River Indian Reservation.
 The canyon includes a number of homes along the highway and a Burlington Northern Santa Fe railroad line.
 The north end of the canyon is at the Wedding of the Waters, where the Wind becomes the Bighorn River.
 The Scenic Byway continues for several miles through Thermopolis and ends at T Hill on the north end of that town in Hot Springs State Park.

 The Wind and Big Horn flow north out of Boysen Reservoir, through the canyon, into Thermopolis, and onward to points north.